facebook/docusaurus/website/docs/team.md

 ## Acknowledgements

-React was originally created by Joel Marcey.
+Docusaurus was originally created by Joel Marcey.
 Today, Docusaurus has a few hundred open source contributors.
 We’d like to recognize a few people who have made significant contributions to Docusaurus and its documentation in the past and have helped maintain them over the years:

 - Amy Lam
 - Cheng Lou